erinkelsey/profiles-rest-api/README.md

 # Profiles REST API

-REST API implemented with Django, Django REST Framework, Vagrant and SQLite.
+REST API implemented with Django, Django REST Framework, Vagrant and SQLite that supports the following:

+- Creating new profiles
+- Logging in with a profile
+- Adding profile status updates
+- Viewing user profile fields
+- Search for user profiles

 ## Setup